Afarin Neyssari: Imprisonment

 Neyssari was held for a full month in solitary confinement in Evin Prison with no charges or access to a lawyer.
 The IRGC demanded that Neyssari spy on her friends and husband.
 When she refused, she was sent back to solitary confinement.
 She was held for a further five months without charges or access to an attorney.

 On December 31, 2016 she was given her first opportunity to meet a lawyer.
 The lawyer, Mahmoud Alizadeh Tabatabaee, was court-appointed, and not given a chance to defend Neyssari.
 The Judge assigned to her case is Abolghasem Salavati, who is the head of the 15th branch of the Islamic Revolutionary Court in Tehran.

 Though they had previously decided not to take the case public, hoping to instead solve the issue with the IRGC interpersonally, Neyssari and husband's family decided to take the case publicly when they began receiving phone threats and demands for money.

 Illegality of detainment

-Her husband, an Iranian-American, has stated that has been the first Iranian to be convicted under Article 989 of the Civil Code of Iran.
-The article reads: "In case any Iranian subject acquired foreign nationality after the solar year 1280 (1901-1902) without the observance of the provisions of law, his foreign nationality will be considered null and void and he will be regarded as an Iranian subject."Any Iranian who renounces their Iranian citizenship and acquires citizenship elsewhere can still be processed in the court system of Iran as an Iranian citizen.
+Her husband, an Iranian-American, has stated that he was the first Iranian to be convicted under Article 989 of the Civil Code of Iran.
+The article reads: "In case any Iranian subject acquired foreign nationality after the solar year 1280 (1901-1902) without the observance of the provisions of law, his foreign nationality will be considered null and void and he will be regarded as an Iranian subject."
+Any Iranian who renounces their Iranian citizenship and acquires citizenship elsewhere can still be processed in the court system of Iran as an Iranian citizen.
 They also may have their belongings taken and sold.
 In spite of neither Neyssari nor her husband never having revoked their citizenship in Iran, their cars, computers and documents have all been confiscated by the Iranian government on top of having been imprisoned.